 During the next few years, Pisano would hang around the shop frequently.
 Prosecutor Brittany Dunlop previously described Bullion Brothers as the “Cheers of gold shops” and said regular customers would often stay for hours to hang out and chat.
 Pisano would sometimes help out around the shop.
 Dupree said he and Cook loaned Pisano thousands of dollars on several occasions.

 By 2017, Dupree had grown disenchanted with the business and was ready to leave.
 He said Cook understood and by that fall he was only working two days a week.

 During opening statements, Dunlop showed jurors surveillance footage of Pisano turning off the security cameras.
-Fitzgerald said his client had done that at the request of Dupree, who planned to talk with Cook about leaving the business.
+Fitzgerald said his client had done that at the request of Cook, who planned to talk with Dupree about leaving the business.

 Dupree said he and Cook never turned off the cameras and it wouldn’t make sense to turn them off for a discussion because the system did not record audio.